Team Dynamics: Ford Mondeo (1995–1997)

 After a one-year break, the team returned with Matt Neal racing a year-old Ford Mondeo.
 Despite this, Neal still won the 1995 Total Cup for Privateers and managed to score the team's best finish to date when they finished fourth at Snetterton.
 1996 saw a two car line up for Neal and Robb Gravett.
+Before the switch to a private Nissan Team Dynamics had considered applying for the Ford works contract which explains a Paul Radisich test in the team's Mondeo.

 Nissan Primera (1997–2000)

 Team Dynamics started the 1997 season with their tried and tested Mondeo, however a mid season change to a Nissan Primera was needed after two poor seasons.
 The poor form continued through 1998 until the start of the 1999 British Touring Car Championship season when Neal once again won the Michelin Cup for Independents for the team.
 The team was also able to take the first ever outright race win for an independent team during the first round's second race at Donington Park.
 The team went on to score three further outright podium finishes to achieve their best championship position to date, finishing sixth overall.
 The team's newfound form continued into 2000 with another Independent's Championship for Neal with one race win and four podiums pushing the team to fourth in the Touring Teams Championship.

+Their form turnaround began when using a borrowed Nissan from the factory team they narrowly lost the 1998 Bathurst 1000 in Australia.
+After a race-long duel with a TWR Volvo S40, Neal and Steven Richards lost by under two seconds to Rickard Rydell and Jim Richards.